{This post may contain affiliate links. Please read our Disclosure Policy for details.}

 THREE: PLAY Valentine Bingo or another fun game as a family!

 The fun thing about Bingo is that it can be PLAYED with a small or large group and both ways are fun!
 When our son was young, he even enjoyed PLAYING with just us.
 In order to make it more educational, I would write the words down and he had to read each one before he could find the matching picture.
 You can find the above version on Amazon right here.
-You can also find a super cheap version at WalMart in the holiday aisle.
+You can usually find a super cheap version at WalMart in the holiday aisle.
 They might be cheap but they work all the same and are just as much fun!
+Or, easiest yet, you can print off this FREE Valentine’s Day Game Pack, which includes Bingo, a crossword puzzle, and more.
+You can grab it here.

 FOUR: MAKE yummy cookies or a fun craft!